 Gordon Library offers faculty research support in a variety of forms, including online guides and tutorials and research consultations at the library or at your office.
-Please contact Laura Robinson, Librarian, Faculty Development and Research Support Lead for coordinated services to faculty in the following areas, or schedule a consultation.
+Please contact us for services to faculty in the following areas, or to schedule a consultation.

 Interested in learning a new tool to manage your pdfs and citations?
 Gordon Library provides access to institutional editions of RefWorks, Endnote, and Mendeley.
 We can also provide assistance with using Zotero, BibTex and other tools.
 For more information visit Citation Tools.

 Investigating a new area of research or teaching?
 Let us guide you through Gordon Library’s resources and Open Access collections available through the web.
 We can also direct you to research facilities and collections around the world that are related to your areas of inquiry.
 Interested in suggesting a purchase?
 For more information visit Suggest a Purchase.

 Interested in what your colleagues are publishing?
 Explore easy ways to keep up with WPI faculty research and publications, including monthly newsletters and emails, RSS feeds, and more.
 For further information visit our WPI Faculty Publications guide.

 The library works with the Office of Sponsored Programs, Research Solutions Institute, and Foundation and Corporate Philanthropy, to provide assistance in using Pivot and other research tools to find funding opportunities from government, corporations, foundations & private entities.
 Search in Pivot for research funding, fellowships, travel, equipment, prizes and more.
 For a comprehensive look at WPI support for grants and funding visit the WPI Funding Toolkit.